cran/rxode2/README.md

 create a compiled dll for fast solving.
 ODE solving using rxode2 has a few key parts:

-  - `rxode()` which creates the C code for fast ODE solving based on a [simple syntax](https://nlmixr2.github.io/rxode2/articles/rxode2-syntax.html) related to Leibnitz notation.
+  - `rxode2()` which creates the C code for fast ODE solving based on a [simple syntax](https://nlmixr2.github.io/rxode2/articles/rxode2-syntax.html) related to Leibnitz notation.